ShenhanQian/VHAP/README.md

 ## Download

+### FLAME

 Our code relies on FLAME.
-Downloaded asset from https://flame.is.tue.mpg.de/download.php and store them in below paths:
+Downloaded asset from the [official website](https://flame.is.tue.mpg.de/download.php) and store them in the paths below:

 - `asset/flame/flame2023.pkl`  # FLAME 2023 (versions w/ jaw rotation)
 - `asset/flame/FLAME_masks.pkl`  # FLAME Vertex Masks

-> It is possible to use FLAME 2020 by download to `asset/flame/generic_model.pkl`.
+> NOTE: It is possible to use FLAME 2020 by download to `asset/flame/generic_model.pkl`.
 The `FLAME_MODEL_PATH` in `flame.py` needs to be updated accordingly.

+### Video Data

+#### Multiview

+- To use [NeRSemble](https://tobias-kirschstein.github.io/nersemble/) dataset, please request via [Google Form](https://forms.gle/rYRoGNh2ed51TDWX9) to get approval and download links.
+You can find expected directory structure [here](https://github.com/ShenhanQian/VHAP/blob/c9ea660c6c6719110eca5ffdaf9029a2596cc5ca/vhap/data/nersemble_dataset.py#L32-L54).

+#### Monocular

+- We collect monocular video sequences from [INSTA](https://zielon.github.io/insta/).
+You can download raw videos from [LRZ](https://syncandshare.lrz.de/getlink/fiJE46wKrG6oTVZ16CUmMr/VHAP).

 ## Usage

-### Preprocess
+### 1. Preprocess

 This step extracts frames from video(s), then run foreground matting for each frame, which requires GPU.